Skip to contents

 • na.rm

-This important argument is left as FALSE by default.
-This function will return an error if any missing data (NA) are detected in the response variables (nirs_channels).
-Setting na.rm = TRUE will bypass these NAs and preserve them in the returned data frame, but this must be opted into explicitly in this function and elsewhere.
+This important argument is left as FALSE by default. filter_mnirs() will return an error if any missing data (NA) are detected in the response variables (nirs_channels).
+Setting na.rm = TRUE will ignore these NAs and pass them through to the returned data frame, but this must be opted into explicitly in this function and elsewhere.

 Smoothing-spline